Augusta2/Equine_Placenta_MicroCT_Segmentation/README.md

-# Quantitative 3D Analysisof the Equine Placenta Using Intensity-Based Image Segmentation
+# Quantitative 3D Analysis of the Equine Placenta Using Intensity-Based Image Segmentation

-This project demonstrates how micro-CT data of the equine placenta can be processed using **Python and scikit-image** for intensity-based segmentation, volumetric quantification, and gross morphological interpretation.
+This project applies intensity-based image segmentation using open-source Python tools to a high-resolution micro-CT dataset of the equine placenta (363 × 3132 × 2076 voxels; voxel size = 86 μm) to extract quantitative volumetric metrics of major tissue compartments.

 # Project Overview
 - **Data:** Public equine placenta micro-CT dataset (EBI BioStudies S-BIAD1130)